lemieux-lab/pepid/README.md

 An example config is provided in data/default.cfg: it should be copied somewhere and modified to suit user preferences (keys not filled in the user file are taken from the default config).

 ```
-python pepid.py <config.cfg>
+python main.py <config.cfg>
 ```

-Will run pepid.
-There are no command line arguments, all configuration is done through the configuration script.
+Will run pepid if executed in the pepid source directory.
+There are no command line arguments except the configuration filename, all configuration is done through the configuration script.
 This makes tracking experimental details much easier.
 Pepid can also be run programmatically as follows:

 ```
 import pepid